AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog/_posts/2022-07-20-Creating-animated-data-visualisations-with-Plotly-&-Pandas.markdown

 # Thank you for reading this blog

-Well according to sublime text, this blog poist is now over 7300 words.
+Well according to sublime text, this blog post is now over 6200 words.
 So thank you for your patience, and sticking with me through our journey of learning about how to create data visualisations in python.

 ---------------------